cpulover-games/justa-race/README.md

    - Init code
      - Initialize global states of game
      - Initialize each game element's state
-   - Setup events
+   - Setup events from [Events]
-     - Mouse events for canvas
-     - Keyboard events for HTML document
    - Set interval for motion, drawing and collision code: ```setInterval(updateFunction, 1000 / fps)```
      - Motion and drawing code for game elements
-     - Setup collisions
+     - Setup collisions from [Collisions]
-3. Game elements [Car-Track]
+3. Game object elements (class) [Car]
-   - Declare element variable and constants: X/Y position, X/Y speed, color, etc.
+   - Declare element variable and constants: X/Y position, X/Y speed, color/picture, angle, name, {key controls with states} etc.
-   - Load assets
-   - Init code
+   - {Setup input by group setter for key controls}
+   - Init code: init variables which are unique for each object or for each game/level
    - Drawing code (interval)
    - Motion code (interval)
-     - Update element position
+     - Update element position based on speeds and key control states
-     - Set boundations (collision with big frame)
+     - {Set boundations} (collision with big frame/window)
+4. {Track/grid} [Track]
+   - Declare constants for tile/track types (to position each type on the map)
+   - Init grid arrays for levels
+   - Drawing code (interval): iterate and draw each tile/track in the grid array

-4. Collision code (interval) [Collisions]
+5. Collision code (interval) [Collisions]

    - Case 1: For object/element with object/element
      - Determine edge coordinates of each element